yguitton/training-material/news/_posts/2025-07-18-gtn-workflowhub.md

 Each workflow entry contains rich metadata, version history, license information and ontology annotations.
 WorkflowHub supports citation infrastructure (such as DOIs and [ORCID](https://orcid.org/) IDs) so that authors receive scholarly credit.

-[Galaxy’s existing integration with WorkflowHub](https://training.galaxyproject.org/training-material/news/2023/11/20/workflow-search.html) allows researchers to discover, import, and run workflows from WorkflowHub directly within Galaxy.
+[Galaxy’s existing integration with WorkflowHub{% link news/2023/11/20/workflow-search.md %}ml) allows researchers to discover, import, and run workflows from WorkflowHub directly within Galaxy.
 Alternatively, from the WorkflowHub website, users can utilise the [“Run on Galaxy” button](https://galaxyproject.org/news/2023-11-13-run-in-galaxy-button-workflowhub/) to launch the workflow in Galaxy.
 ## Where can I learn more?

 The existing set of registered GTN workflows can be [**viewed here**](https://workflowhub.eu/projects/12/workflows).